pvl-k/csv2clickhouse/README.md

 ## Usage

-Place all your CSV files in one directory with the PY-script, make changes to the TXT files according to your credentials, and specify the relevant data in the Variables section of the PY-script.
+Place all your CSV files in one directory with the Python-script, make changes to the TXT files according to your credentials, and specify the relevant data in the Variables section of the Python-script.

 ## Note